joaopedromattos/MORAL/README.md

-# MORAL
+# MORAL - Breaking the Dyadic Barrier: Rethinking Fairness in Link Prediction Beyond Demographic Parity

-MORAL (Multi-Output Ranking Aggregation for Link Fairness) is the codebase that supports our AAAI submission on fair graph link prediction.
+MORAL (Multi-Output Ranking Aggregation for Link Fairness) is the model that supports our accepted AAAI paper: Breaking the Dyadic Barrier: Rethinking Fairness in Link Prediction Beyond Demographic Parity.

 The repository keeps the training loop intentionally lightweight so that other researchers can import the model, run experiments on the published benchmarks, and adapt the approach to new datasets with minimal friction.